MBTA Commuter Rail: Freight service

 Freight service is operated over most of the MBTA Commuter Rail system by several private railroads.
 CSX Transportation operates freight on most southside lines, of which the outer portion of the Worcester Line has the most freight traffic.
-Massachusetts Coastal Railroad operates south of Middleborough on the Middleborough/Lakeville Line, as well as on future South Coast Rail trackage.
+Massachusetts Coastal Railroad operates south of Middleborough on the Fall River/New Bedford Line.
 The Fore River Railroad operates between Braintree Yard and East Braintree on the Old Colony mainline and the Greenbush Line.
 The Providence and Worcester Railroad shares tracks with Providence/Stoughton Line trains between Providence and Wickford Junction; it uses a freight-only track between Providence and Central Falls.
-No freight operates on the Needham Line, the Northeast Corridor between Readville and Back Bay, the Old Colony mainline between Boston and the Greenbush Line junction in Braintree, the Plymouth/Kingston Line, and most of the Greenbush Line.
+No freight operates on the Needham Line, the Northeast Corridor between Readville and Back Bay, the Old Colony mainline between Boston and the Greenbush Line junction in Braintree, the Kingston Line, and most of the Greenbush Line.